-Traveling the world on a budget usually means staying in hostels.
+When traveling the world on a budget, the most common accommodation option is a hostel.
 They are like your home away from home.

-But it’s not always easy to find one that you feel comfortable at and where you get what your money is worth.
-Bad hostels can ruin your time in a place, and good hostels can make everything perfect even if you don’t enjoy anything outside the hostel walls.
+There are so many hostels out there these days, and it’s not always easy to find one that you feel comfortable at and where you get your money’s worth.
+Bad hostels can ruin your time in a place, and good hostels can make everything perfect, even if you don’t enjoy much outside the hostel walls.

-When I think of the five good ones that got stuck in my memory, I think of a few things they did right that really made a difference to my experience.
+When I think of the five good ones stuck in my memory, I think of a few things they did right that really made a difference to my experience.

 In essence, the following should tell you what to look out for when choosing and booking hostels around the world.
 The more of the following points apply the better.

 At the end, you never know what you get until you find out, but experience does help.
 And online booking and review sites simplify your decision making process and at least put you on the right track.
+If you’re traveling long-term, you can always wait until you arrive in a new place to find somewhere to stay, then see these places in person.
 But you have to know what to look for.
 Here is some help.

 1. Comfortable and inviting common areas